Knight Rider: The Ballad of Stevie and Michael, Part 3

 So, having decided to do this really big deal story, you then write the script in such a way that both the wedding and Stevie’s death occur in a span lasting just about five minutes?!
 Good grief, they allow nearly twice as much time for Michael to track down Durant, and he’s merely the villain of the week.
 What a stupid-ass way to go about things.

-I don’t want to beat this into the ground, but the show had done several two-parters in the past, and if ever a story seemed to require one, this was it.
+I don’t want to beat this into the ground, but the program had done several two-parters in the past.
+If ever a story seemed to require one, this was it.
 And even if you were stuck for some reason doing it in a single episode, would you leave everything important in the show for the final fifteen minutes of running time?
 What that hell?

-This is especially true because Knight Rider was on in a time when the old rules were largely observers.
+This is especially true because Knight Rider was on in a time when the old rules were still largely observed.
 Modern viewers are probably more likely than those of that time to be shocked when Stevie gets killed here.
-Indeed, most contemporary viewers would have assumed it.
+In contrast, most contemporary viewers would have assumed that would happen.
 As I noted, this was such a regular trope—the hero finally falling for a woman, only to immediately and tragically lose her—that it actually became a bit of a joke on Bonanza.

 The reason for this being that such episodes, which often saw the hero actually get married, raised the dramatic stakes in a way few things could.
 Meanwhile, the subsequent demise of the love interest would then safely reset the show back to square one.
 Sadly, the DVD I rented with “The Scent of Roses” ended with that episode, so I couldn’t check out the next one to see if they even bothered to mention Michael’s recent travails.
 However, clearly they didn’t have any longtime effect on the show, as indicated by the program’s next three plotlines: